iriadf/ACL2023_Control/README.md

 # ACL2023_Control

-This repository contains the supplementary files from:
+This repository contains the supplementary files from the publication:

-de-Dios-Flores, Iria, Juan Pablo García Amboage and Marcos García.
+de-Dios-Flores, Iria, Juan Pablo García Amboage and Marcos Garcia.
 2023.
 Dependency resolution at the syntax-semantics interface: psycholinguistic and computational insights on control dependencies. *Proceedings of the  61st Annual Meeting of the Association for Computational Linguistics.*

 It is composed of three folders:

-- 'datasets': contains the two datasets presented in the paper: acceptability (for experiments 1 and 2), and prediction (for experiment 3), with proper names (variants with pronouns can be found in each experiment folder inside 'code').
+- 'datasets': contains the datasets presented in the paper: acceptability (for experiments 1 and 2), and prediction (for experiment 3), with proper names (variants with pronouns can be found in each experiment folder inside 'code') in Spanish and Galician.

 - 'code' includes the scripts and data needed to replicate experiments 2 and 3.
 Each subfolder includes a python script per language (compute_acceptability|prediction_spanish|galician.py).
 Running each script with the input file (e.g., "python compute_acceptability_spanish.py input_acceptability_names_spanish.csv") will generate a set of output files with the results.
 These output files are already available at the 'results' folder.